slsu0424/slsu0424.github.io/_pages/about.md

 <p>My background spans nearly two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 In those experiences, I found not only my passion in building solutions (tinkering with databases to big data to AI), but also a desire to understand the enormous complexities across payers, providers, and suppliers.</p>

-<p>I consider myself a technologist, deeply passionate and excited at the potential of emerging technologies.
-Yet I am also analytical and pragmatic, often analyzing how and where technology can improve health outcomes.
+<p>I consider myself a technologist, deeply passionate about the potential of emerging technologies.
+I am also analytical and pragmatic, often analyzing how and where technology can improve health outcomes.
 As I've often heard over the years, medicine is an art and not a science.
-It's what makes the field of technology in healthcare so unique.</p>
+It's what makes the field of healthcare technology so unique.</p>

 <p>I continue to be amazed by the recent advances in computing, and I dream of a future where these technologies can improve healthcare innovation and patient outcomes.</p>